aboulom/eap-cluster-standalone/README.md

 	From:

 		 #JBOSS_USER=jboss-as

 	To:

 		 JBOSS_USER=jboss

 3. Add JBOSS_HOME To jboss-as.conf File:

 	Edit the “jboss-as.conf” to add the JBOSS_HOME destination:

 		JBOSS_HOME=/usr/share/jboss-as-7.1.1.Final

-The startup script and an associated configuration file are located in the EAP_HOME/bin/init.d/ directory.
-Open jboss-eap.conf in a text editor and set the options for your JBoss EAP installation.

 There are several options in jboss-eap.conf file, but at the minimum you must provide the correct values for JBOSS\_HOME and the JBOSS\_USER.

 You can customize the other options provided in the configuration file, but if you do not, it will default to starting a standalone JBoss EAP server using the default configuration file.

 Step 4: Create The JBoss AS 7.1.1 Standalone Service
 ----------------------------------------------------